Blog

 Introduction

-When I shoot people, my objective is to make them look great.
+When I shoot people, my objective is to make them look great, hopefully in addition to making an impactful picture overall.
 With the advent of high resolution camera sensors, we have to be very careful these days otherwise we easily obtain nasty 'digital’ looking images with too much sharpness, and too much post processing going on.
-I am influenced by paintings by Gainsborough - The Blue Boy, the work of Sir Joshua Reynolds and the influence that had to bring to life the fantastic Barry Lyndon.
+I have many influences, however most are not photographer related.
+Rather, I am personally very influenced by paintings.
+Iconic work by Gainsborough - ‘The Blue Boy’ stands out for me, the work of Sir Joshua Reynolds and the influence that had to bring to life the fantastic Barry Lyndon.
+17th and 18th Century paintings have a great deal of qualities about them that overall make the subject memorable and beautiful, and make me want to emulate them as much as possible.
+Notice none are particuarly “sharp” feeling.
+More on this later.

 When shooting portraiture, generally I do not prioritise ultra sharp lenses.
 I find most, modern primes to be sufficiently sharp for this task, so this really is a lower priority on my list.
 I need to reiterate this basic point whilst we are talking about image sharpness, for me, even babies with perfect skin look better with a slightly softer lens that produces some level of spherical aberration at it’s widest apertures, essentially, to be shot with a lens that is tuned to being used for portraits.
-Spherical aberration is a biggie when it comes to portrait-tuned lenses; over correcting it in a lens design tends to affect bokeh and the focal plane transition.
+Spherical aberration is a biggie when it comes to portrait-tuned lenses; over correcting it in a lens design tends to adversely affect bokeh and the focal plane transition.
 This aberration goes away as we stop down, so lenses that have high correction tend to be very sharp from their widest aperture, and conversely lenses that are a bit softer and have a glow wide open generally are under corrected.
 With the 50mm lenses that I own: I use them on both full and crop framed sensor cameras, giving either 50mm or 85mm equivalent views respectively.

 Note that, with this lens, it can produce quite a smooth background bokeh in the right circumstances.
 For low light portraiture, I feel it works better than the 50mm 1.4D and 1.8D, and I very much like what it does in terms of focal plane transitions, here is a good example showing some good bokeh and beautiful focal plane transitions: